 MedMined, a recipient of NBIA’s 2002 Outstanding Incubator Client award, is still writing a success story.
 The Birmingham, Ala.-based company has caught the attention of 100 hospitals in 25 states by saving money for hospitals and insurers, and in some cases, by saving patients’ lives.
 MedMined, which was created around a tool that uses data mining technologies and artificial intelligence models to detect anomalies that identify hospital-acquired infections in patients, now also provides services to help hospitals use that information to improve procedures and reduce infection rates.

-MedMined sales revenue grew from $5,000 in 2000 to $1.2 million in 2003 (the year it graduated from the Office for the Advancement of Developing Industries Technology Center) to $3.3 million in 2004 — a 660-fold increase in five years.
+MedMined sales revenue grew from $5,000 in 2000 to $1.2 million in 2003 (the year it graduated from the Office for the Advancement of Developing Industries Technology Center [now Innovation Depot]) to $3.3 million in 2004 — a 660-fold increase in five years.
 OADI Technology Center contributed to this growth by developing sales training to help improve MedMined’s experienced sales team’s ability to make contact with difficult-to-reach decision makers.

 Most important to hospital patients, the company’s product and services are saving an average of about five lives each week.
 "We’re very much about patient care; that’s what makes us all come to work every day," says G.T.
 LaBorde, MedMined’s chief operating officer.